witchcraftjs/nuxt-auth/README.md

 This can be customized with the `handleActions` option on the `useAuth` composable.

-There is also a `createExternalAuthHandler` helper and related utils, see [External Auth Handlers](#external-auth-handlers).
+There is also a `createExternalAuthLoginHandler` helper and related utils, see [External Auth Handlers](#external-auth-handlers).

 ### Changing Routes